 Surely, a short 2 or 3 days stay in a completely new place allows us to get just a superficial impression of that place.
 But frankly speaking, even 8 days is not enough for Chiang Mai.
 The slightly longer time that I spent there enabled me to discover things that I consider worth writing about.
-I hope that my suggestions may be useful for people who intend to stay in Chiang Mai for a shorter period of time.
+I hope that my suggestions may be useful for people who intend to stay in Chiang Mai for a short period of time.

-Certainly, there are many Thai restaurants in London, but food is simply not the same.
+Certainly, there are many Thai restaurants in London, but the food is simply not the same.
 This is also why I never consider eating European food in such destinations.
 I would never want to miss the unique opportunity of eating exotic and authentic food.

-I went out every day for lunch and dinner.
-What I learnt from my numerous visits to China is that people coming from western countries label all food as Chinese or Thai.
+Every day, I went out for lunch and dinner.
+What I’ve learnt from my numerous visits to China is that people coming from western countries label all food as Chinese or Thai.
 However, subtleties and differences between regional cuisines are very significant and noticeable once you become aware of that fact and once you pay attention.
-It is still very difficult to fully identify what is what, unless you are with the local person.
+It is still very difficult to fully identify what is what, unless you are with a local person.
 They can explain to you what exactly you are eating and the region it comes from.
 Otherwise, because of completely incomprehensible languages, it is mostly impossible to understand the menu.

 One restaurant that I strongly suggest is called Krua Dabb Lob.
-You will find it almost in the centre of the Rachadamneon Road, which is the Chiang Mai’s main road.
+You will find it in the centre of the Rachadamneon Road, which is the Chiang Mai’s main road.

 I had excellent Pad Thai and spring rolls in this restaurant.

-I also tried an egg noodle soup.
+I also tried the egg noodle soup.

 I had an excellent egg noodle soup with squid in this restaurant.
 The soup comes in many different varieties and you can choose whatever you fancy at the time.
 Prices are also either 50 or 60 baht per portion.

 Visiting countries like Thailand reminds us that people live different life styles around the planet.
 Things not customary to us are perfectly normal to other people.
 It is equally impossible to say which one is better.
-It also reminds us of different levels of progress, in different parts of the world.
+It also reminds us of different levels of economic progress, in different parts of the world.